HashimK21/RCcar-V2/README.md

     - NOTE: minimum incrementation is currently disabled (not run yet)

-    ackermann achieved slightly, still in need of tuning currently inner angle is bigger than outer by 0.4-0.5 degrees, target between 5-10 degrees if possible, set goal to 7.5.
+    ackermann achieved slightly, still in need of tuning currently inner angle is bigger than outer by 1.8-2 degrees, target  5 aim for +10 on angle mag